jimmelman/markdown-cv/index.md

 Served for 4 years after finishing school.

 Deployed to help at the Groenpunt facility in Vereeniging during South Africa's first free general elections (26-29 April, 1994).
-This remains a career highlight.